AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="verbs" ></a>
 ##9.3 Verbs

-The following are xAPI verbs that are specific to this specification.
+The following xAPI verbs are defined in this specification.

 AU’s MUST use the below verbs indicated as mandatory in other sections of this specification.